Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 Recap of recent credit card events

-The Canadian market has recently lost key credit cards that do waive the foreign transation fee, leaving the competition for this category almost non existent.
+The Canadian market has recently lost key credit cards that do waive the foreign transaction fee, leaving the competition for this category almost nonexistent.
 Until…

 Scotiabank decided to put their name in the ring by offering the only travel-focused no FX fee card currently on the market.
 As a standalone travel credit card, it’s already good, but add on the no FX fee aspect and it becomes an amazing card for travel enthusiasts.

 The Scotiabank Passport Visa Infinite Card is a premium travel card with: